 West Lothian

 § This page gives an overview of the West Lothian local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ West Lothian sits between Edinburgh and Glasgow, with Livingston as its largest town and a major retail and business hub.
 The area has transitioned from coal mining to manufacturing, distribution, and commuter communities.

-The administrative boundary of West Lothian can be viewed on OpenStreetMap: District Boundary of West Lothian.
+The administrative boundary of West Lothian can also be viewed on OpenStreetMap: District Boundary of West Lothian.

 Key Facts about West Lothian